EtherealEngine/etherealengine-docs/docs/1_installation/4_advanced_setup.md

 # Advanced Setup

-If you want to setup XREngine docker instances, client, server, and/or instance-server manually, follow these directions.
+If you want to setup Ethereal Engine docker instances, client, server, and/or instance-server manually, follow these directions.
 The advanced setup is recommended for all users, in order to understand more about everything that going on.

 ### 1. Install your dependencies
 ```
-cd path/to/xrengine
+cd path/to/ethereal-engine
 npm install
 npm run dev-docker
 npm run dev-reinit